microchip-pic-avr-examples/pic18f16q20-cnano-out-of-the-box-mplab-mcc/README.md

 - The first program is a simple LED blinking program.
 The microcontroller will start this first program when powered on out of the box.
 - The second program turns on the existing on-board LED by pressing a button on the Curiosity Nano board.
-- The third program sends an 8-bit counter through UART when the on-board button is pressed.
+- The third program sends an 8-bit counter through the Universal Asynchronous Receiver/Transmitter (UART) when the on-board button is pressed.
 This increases the counter.

 The main program is changed by sending one of the numbers 1, 2 or 3 through UART interface.
 Any other key will return the menu.